 The Maryland Statewide DNA Database receives DNA evidence profiles from six DNA laboratories: Maryland State Police, Anne Arundel County Police, Baltimore City Police, Baltimore County Police, Montgomery County Police and Prince George's County Police.
-The case evidence DNA profiles are forwarded for uploading into the State Level of CODIS, which is managed and administered by the Maryland State Police - Forensic Sciences Division (MSP-FSD).
-The MSP-FSD is also the party responsible for ensuring the collection of qualifying samples, and for analysis and storage of DNA samples collected from convicted offenders and those individuals arrested and charged with a qualifying offense.
+The case evidence DNA profiles are forwarded for uploading into the State Level of CODIS which is managed and administered by the Maryland State Police,-Forensic Sciences Division (MSP-FSD).
+The MSP-FSD is also the party responsible for the collection, analysis and storage of DNA samples collected from convicted offenders and those individuals arrested and charged with a qualifying offense.